 We’re back to I Corinthians chapter 13 this morning.
 And we have already discussed the first seven verses in our previous study of this wonderful book of 1 Corinthians, and we’re going to continue to study 1 Corinthians beginning in verse 8 this morning.
 Now, I want to preface our study by saying several things that are going to have impact on the next few months.
-As we come to 1 Corinthians 13:8, we get into the subject of tongues and the cessation of tongues.
-As we proceed into chapter 14, we will get even more involved in this subject because it is the theme of that chapter.
+As we come to the 8th verse of 13, we get into the subject of tongues and the cessation of tongues.
+As we proceed into the fourteenth chapter, we will get even more involved in this subject because it is the theme of that chapter.

-And I am convinced that the Holy Spirit has brought us, even as He did Esther, to the kingdom for just such a time as this because this is a vital area of information and study that we really need to get a grip on.
-And I want to preface by saying that we’re going to have to spend a great deal of time to understand the Word of God relative to this particular issue in the church…in the church in total, I should say today, not just specifically here at Grace Church.
+And I'm convinced that the Holy Spirit has brought us, even as He did Esther, to the kingdom for just such a time as this because this is a vital area of information and study that we really need to get a grip on.
+And I – I want to preface by saying that we’re going to have to spend a great deal of time to understand the Word of God relative to this particular issue in our church.
+In the church in total I should say today, not just specifically here at Grace Church.
 But I know some of you have many questions.
 We’ll be covering them as well.

 So we’re going to try to cover it from a theological viewpoint, an historical viewpoint, as well as a verse-by-verse, biblical viewpoint, the composite of which, hopefully, will be a solid foundation for you to understand what’s going on today.
 If I don’t answer all your questions today, be patient because sooner or later we will.
 And if we get to the end of the study and we feel there are so many questions, we’ll devote a time just to answering questions.